 But LinkedIn is only partially effective when it comes to networking – if you depend on it alone.

-In a world where everyone is online, the value of a personal relationship, a phone call, or a meetup for coffee or a business lunch is much, much greater than a direct message sent through LinkedIn.
+In a world where everyone is online, the value of a personal relationship, a phone call, or a Meetup for coffee or business lunch is much, much greater than a direct message sent through LinkedIn.

 I am not downplaying LinkedIn in any way – I just wish to point out that effective networking happens when you rise above what everyone else is doing!

 The Most Important Part of Networking